 My mom and sister (step) have birthdays just days apart, so this Saturday, we’re celebrating mom turning 70 and my sister turning 60.
-I’m making two of these wreaths for the front door.
+I’m making two of these ribbon loop wreaths for the front door.
 Finished product coming next week!
+In the meantime, here’s how to make these yourself.

 Wire wreath form – about $5 at WalMart